 IKIGAI is young and small, but our goals are large and as old as the interpreting profession itself.
 We are slowly building a portfolio of activities, in addition to the resources and publications already available on this website, as our contribution to the growth and further professionalization of interpreting in general and judiciary interpreting in particular.

-On April 10, 2023 we had our first official representation on a virtual panel sponsored by Multi-Languages Corporation, on the subject of professional ethics.
-You can see the video of the event by clicking on this link: https://www.youtube.com/watch?v=XVDYNOIU-Ms
+On April 10, 2023 IKIGAI participated in a virtual panel sponsored by Multi-Languages Corporation, on the subject of professional ethics.
+The video of the event is available here: https://www.youtube.com/watch?v=XVDYNOIU-Ms

 Who is behind IKIGAI?